mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

                 # Add the contribution to the matrix
                 force_matrix[Ni][neighbor_of_i] += (fij_xyz*rij_xyz.T/rij).T
         if return_vector:
-            max_force = np.max(np.abs(force_vector))
-            return force_vector, max_force
+            return force_vector
         else:
             return force_matrix

 .. label:: end_Utilities_class

-Here, two types of outputs can be requested by the user: *force-vector*, and *force-matrix*.
-The *force-matrix* option will be useful for pressure calculation, see :ref:`chapter7-label`.
+The force can be returned as a vector (default) or as a matrix.
+The latter will be useful for pressure calculation; see the :ref:`chapter7-label` chapter.

-Wrap in box
+Wrap in Box
 -----------

-Every time atoms are being displaced, one has to ensure that they remain in the box.
-This is done by the *wrap_in_box()* method that must be placed within the *Utilities* class:
+Every time atoms are displaced, one has to ensure that they remain within the box.
+This is done by the *wrap_in_box()* method, which must be placed within the *Utilities* class:

 .. label:: start_Utilities_class